amadeoas/spring-customerproducts/readme.md

 By Amadeo Asco, April 2016.

-This is an implementation of a web app using Java and Spring that allows customers to select products which are available to them, based on their home location.
+This is an implementation of a simple web app using Java and Spring that allows customers to select products which are available to them, based on their home location.